ltillmann/pdf-redactor/README.md

 ## Acknowledgments

 - This tool utilizes the PyMuPDF library for OCR and PDF processing [PyMuPDF](https://github.com/pymupdf/PyMuPDF).
-- To detect phone numbers, I used David Drysdales Python port of Google's libphonenumber [python-phonenumbers](https://github.com/daviddrysdale/python-phonenumbers)
+- To detect phone numbers, I used David Drysdales Python port of Google's libphonenumber [python-phonenumbers](https://github.com/daviddrysdale/python-phonenumbers).
+- To detect QR/Barcodes, I utilized pyzbar library for the most consistent results [pyzbar](https://github.com/NaturalHistoryMuseum/pyzbar).

 ## Contributing

 Contributions are welcome!
-Please feel free to open a pull request or report issues.
+Please feel free to open a pull request or report an issue.